Samir Ramizi

-Samir Ramizi (Самир Рамизи; born 24 July 1991) is a Serbian professional footballer who plays as an attacking midfielder for Swiss Challenge League club Xamax.
+Samir Ramizi (Самир Рамизи; born 24 July 1991) is a Serbian professional footballer who plays as an attacking midfielder for Swiss Promotion League club YF Juventus.

 Career

 Neuchâtel Xamax

 On 4 June 2016, Ramizi signed a two-year contract with Swiss Challenge League club Xamax.
 On 23 July 2016, he made his debut in a 2–1 home win against former club Servette after coming on as a substitute at 71st minute in place of Gaëtan Karlen.

 FC Winterthur

 On 6 August 2020, Ramizi signed a two-year contract with Swiss Challenge League club Winterthur.
 On 12 September 2020, he made his debut in the 2020–21 Swiss Cup second round against Tuggen after being named in the starting line-up.

 On 12 February 2024, after over three seasons at the club, his contract with Winterthur was dissolved by mutual agreement.